skyscrapers/documentation/kubernetes/README.md

       - example.application.com
 ```

-With the `hosts` array of the `tls` section you're telling the cluster which domains need to be in the certificate, and in which `Secret` it should store the private key.
+With the `hosts` array of the `tls` section you're telling `cert-manager` which domains need to be in the certificate, and in which `Secret` it should store the private key.

 Of course you can also define your own [`Issuers`](https://cert-manager.readthedocs.io/en/latest/reference/issuers.html) and/or [`ClusterIssuers`](https://cert-manager.readthedocs.io/en/latest/reference/clusterissuers.html).